Myriopteris gracilis: Distribution and habitat

 Myriopteris gracilis is native to much of western North America from British Columbia and Alberta south to northern Mexico, and throughout much of the central United States.
 Its distribution is centered on the Rocky Mountains.
 It is less frequent to the east of the Rockies in the Great Plains, but is found in many places in the Driftless Area and the Ozarks.
 A few populations are found as far east as Kentucky, Virginia, and North Carolina.
 In Mexico, it is known from the northernmost states, Chihuahua and Coahuila, and more recently from Sonora.

 It grows in crevices on cliffs and ledges, or in soil on rocky slopes.
 It prefers calcareous rocks such as limestone or dolomite, but sometimes grows on sandstone and rarely on granite.
+It is found at an altitude from 100 to 3800 m, occurring from foothills to midslopes of mountains in the Pacific Northwest.

+Conservation

+While globally secure (G5), M. gracilis is threatened in certain states and provinces, particularly in the eastern part of its range.
+It is historical and possibly extirpated (SH) in North Carolina, critically imperiled (S1) in Kentucky, North Dakota, and Virginia, imperiled (S2) in Nebraska and Oregon, vulnerable (S3) in Alberta, Iowa, Kansas, and Nevada, and vulnerable to apparently secure (S3S4) in Illinois.

 Cultivation

 M. gracilis can be grown in well-drained garden soil augmented with sand.
 The soil should be basic and is best kept dry.
 It prefers full sunlight.